Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 And that's the effect of caches and branch prediction for you.
 The values in real life will always be higher than the theoretical best scenario.
 But still, pretty good.

-**Note:** Here is a great [article](https://travisdowns.github.io/blog/2019/06/11/speed-limits.html) for you if you wanna go at the speed limit.
+**Note:** Here is a great [article](https://travisdowns.github.io/blog/2019/06/11/speed-limits.html) for you if you want to go at the speed limit.

 ### Code alignment
-During the development life cycle sometimes I would make a change somewhere in the code base that wasn't the intersection code and this would impact the performance of things, specially for the second phase.
+During the development lifecycle, sometimes I would make a change somewhere in the codebase that wasn't the intersection code, and this would impact the performance of things, especially for the second phase.

-I would measure a degradation of up to 50%, but why ?
-The generated assembly is the same and I didn't even change the code.
-WTF ?
-And that's when you learn about that the memory addresses of your functions and loops matter.
+I would measure a degradation of up to 50%, but why?
+The generated assembly is the same, and I didn't even change the code.
+WTF?
+And that's when you learn that the memory addresses of your functions and loops matter.

 **Note:** Great [article](https://www.bazhenov.me/posts/2024-02-performance-roulette/#:~:text=Aligning%20code%20can%20result%20in,made%20directly%20within%20the%20code.) about this topic.

-So what is the problem ?
-The generated assembly for the loop in the second phase has 173 bytes and this fits into 3 cache lines (each one of 64 bytes).
-So depending where the it's place it would cross a cache line and make it use 4 instead of 3, resulting in slower execution.
+So what is the problem?
+The generated assembly for the loop in the second phase has 173 bytes, and this fits into 3 cache lines (each one of 64 bytes).
+So depending on where it's placed, it would cross a cache line and make it use 4 instead of 3, resulting in slower execution.

-To analyze this problem I developed a [tool](https://github.com/Gab-Menezes/asm-alignment) that shows you the alignment of code (I couldn't find one online, so...).
+To analyze this problem, I developed a [tool](https://github.com/Gab-Menezes/asm-alignment) that shows you the alignment of code (I couldn't find one online, so...).

 Here is the output when the code is unaligned:

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/unaligned-loop.png)

-As you can see we are using 4 cache lines.
+As you can see, we are using 4 cache lines.
 Fixing this is easy and hard at the same time.

-Easy part is that we only need to introduce some `nop`s before the code segment to align it to the beginning of cache line.
+The easy part is that we only need to introduce some `nop`s before the code segment to align it to the beginning of the cache line.

-The hard thing is that the number of `nop`s will change if the generated code change.
-So a new compiler version, targeting another cpu/using different features, changing the code will make this number go up and down...
+The hard thing is that the number of `nop`s will change if the generated code changes.
+So a new compiler version, targeting another CPU/using different features, or changing the code will make this number go up and down...

-Also functions are 16 byte aligned by default on the ELF spec, so even if we add the correct number of `nop`s by just recompiling the code after a small change in another part of the source code (far away from the intersection function) can make f* the number of `nop`s.
+Also, functions are 16-byte aligned by default on the ELF spec, so even if we add the correct number of `nop`s, just recompiling the code after a small change in another part of the source code (far away from the intersection function) can mess up the number of `nop`s.

-So that's a unwinnable fight.
-One way to mitigate the problem with the ELF alignment of function is to align forcefully align them to 64 byte, this can be done by using the flag `-C llvm-args=-align-all-functions=6`.
-This will ensure that at least the number of `nop`s doesn't change if you modify the code somewhere else (of course you need to `#[inline(never)]` the function).
+So that's an unwinnable fight.
+One way to mitigate the problem with the ELF alignment of functions is to forcefully align them to 64 bytes.
+This can be done by using the flag `-C llvm-args=-align-all-functions=6`.
+This will ensure that at least the number of `nop`s doesn't change if you modify the code somewhere else (of course, you need to `#[inline(never)]` the function).

-So with that in mind I compiled all of my code with `-C llvm-args=-align-all-functions=6` and found the number of `nop`s needed in each phase.
+So with that in mind, I compiled all of my code with `-C llvm-args=-align-all-functions=6` and found the number of `nop`s needed in each phase.

 ```rust
 if FIRST {